blinklabs-io/docs/src/content/docs/guides/cardano-up/002-quick-start-docker-desktop.md

 cardano-up is a command line utility for managing Cardano services. cardano-up allows you to use a command line utility to install cardano service by using docker images.

-This guide will walk you through how to use cardano-up on Windows using Docker Desktop.
+This guide will walk you through how to download Docker Desktop, run Ubuntu WSL and download the cardano-up binary on Windows.

 To get started follow the steps below